Parents in agony

 by Latoya Burnham

-Kelly is 5′ 2″ tall, of slim build, dark complexion and has a round head.
+The minor is 5′ 2″ tall, of slim build, with dark complexion and has a round head.
 She has small ears, a small nose and a small mouth with thin lips.
 She is small breasted, and speaks with a soft voice.
 She has a Guyanese accent and carries herself in a pleasant manner.
 Kelly wore a ponytail hairstyle.

 “I’m tired,” her father declared, but even though the fatigue shows around his eyes and mouth and on her mother’s face, the two just can’t stop looking.

 While some Bajans were celebrating Errol Barrow Day with picnics and festivities, the Kings were driving the island searching for their daughter, since a report last Friday, had once again placed her in Oistins.

 Similar reports on Sunday placed her in the vicinity of the Queen Elizabeth Hospital on Martindale’s Road, St. Michael but since then, the calls to the family reporting any citing have ceased.
 So now the Kings are trying everything in their power to keep their minds from thinking the worst.